-Content warning: This piece discusses violence against women and r*pe.
+Content warning: This piece discusses violence against women, r*pe and sexual assault.

 You can have seven thoughts a second.

 These are the seven thoughts I had upon viewing screenshots from a group called ‘Melb Guys Pal’, in which young men posted “revenge porn”, threats of violence against women and general statements of misogyny.

 One.
 I can’t believe this is happening again.

 Two.
 No, you definitely could’ve seen this coming.

 Three.
 Is there any response to this other than exasperation and anger?

 Five.
 Do I know any of these men?